Architecture

 Structural-multiply core;

-is relatively a new method to enable more load-bearing and structural strength.
+It is relatively a new method to enable more load-bearing and structural strength.
 “The key benefit is the performance of the plywood core- which is minimum 18 mm- that very effectively restricts movement and adds stability while ensuring the floor looks great and also performs as a structural component in the home.”

 These types of engineered woods are best for conservatories, extension parts, loft places and/ or spaces with underfloor heating- where the temperature can vary.
 It neither absorbs moisture from the ground.